snowplow-incubator/consent-tracking-accelerator/content/enrich/enrich_1.md

 It enables the users of Snowplow to better protect the privacy rights of data subjects, therefore aiding in compliance for regulatory measures.

-Full details of this enrichment are available in the <a href="https://docs.snowplow.io/docs/enriching-your-data/available-enrichments/pii-pseudonymization-enrichment/">Snowplow Documentation here</a>.
+Full details of this enrichment are available in the <a href="https://docs.snowplow.io/docs/enriching-your-data/available-enrichments/pii-pseudonymization-enrichment/" target=_blank">Snowplow Documentation here</a>.